rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 ## Linux Certifications

 The [Linux Professional Institute](https://www.lpi.org/) (LPI) offers several different certifications if you are interested.
-The Linux Essentials is a good one to start with.
+Linux Essentials is a good place to start.
 It is more about the Open Source philosophy and the history of Linux than a deep technical certification.
 LPI has free certification materials on its site.

 ----------------------------------------------------------------